 A complete market analysis is a cornerstone of a successful marketing and advertising campaign.
-All too often companies neglect performing a thorough market analysis and are left to the bleak alternative of guesswork.
-Market analysis provides an analytical approach to answering some of your companies most difficult questions:
+All too often companies neglect to perform a thorough market analysis and are left to the bleak alternative of guesswork.
+Market analysis is a strategic management strategy that provides an analytical approach to answering some of your companies most difficult questions:

 · Who are our customers?

 · How competitive is the current market landscape?

 Most business plans start on a hunch that a product or service could sell or be beneficial to someone.
 That may have been enough to launch your idea off the ground, but in order to keep your business plans thriving, it’s important you get accurate and concise answers to these questions and to perform a SWOT analysis.

 A market analysis is a qualitative and quantitative evaluation of the external market and your internal resources.
 Thorough market analysis adequately assesses opportunity, value, risk, customer purchasing behavior, competition, and economic entry barriers and regulations.

 This strategic management strategy does not tell you exactly how you should run your marketing campaign or position your company’s brand.
 However, it provides analytical insight that allows you to steer your company and brand around barriers or obstacles that could have impeded or completely halted your company’s progression.
 So, while there are many, let’s focus on the top 3 reasons market analysis is important.